space-sh/space/doc/space-modules/how-space-modules-work.md

 ##### 2.2 Assemble export
 Now that the _script context_ is setup particularly for the _node combo_, _Space_ will assemble the parts that will build up the final output - the exported script.
 _Space_ looks for the `RUN` variable.
 If it refers to a shell function that has not been loaded from a known module, that is, it is anonymous, then `RUN` will be put inside a function named `_anonymous`.
-A module function could have a _Space_ Header.
+A module function could have a _Space_ header.
 These are the first lines that set the special `SPACE` Header variables.
 The `SPACE` Header variables are always evaluated during the build step and affect the export.

 #### 2.3 Spacefile YAML description